omar-dakalbab/omar-dakalbab/README.md

-🚀 Frontend Developer | 3+ Years of Experience
+🚀 Software Engineer | 4+ Years of Experience

-With three years of experience as a frontend developer, I specialize in crafting responsive, high-performance user interfaces that seamlessly blend usability, accessibility, and aesthetics.
-My expertise extends across the full development lifecycle—from design and prototyping to deployment and optimization, ensuring top-tier digital experiences.
+With four years of experience in software engineering, I specialize in developing scalable, high-performance web and mobile applications.
+As both a frontend and backend developer, I cover the entire development stack—from user interfaces to backend logic and database management—ensuring seamless, optimized, and user-centric digital experiences.

-Beyond frontend mastery, I have successfully delivered multiple freelancing projects, working with a diverse stack, including React.js, Next.js, Node.js, MongoDB, MySQL, Flutter, Firebase, and PHP.
-My commitment to clean code, scalability, and seamless UX/UI allows me to transform ideas into impactful digital solutions.
+My expertise spans the full development lifecycle—design, development, deployment, and performance optimization—using a diverse tech stack, including React.js, Next.js, React Native, Flutter, Node.js, MongoDB, MySQL, Firebase, and PHP.
+I’ve successfully delivered multiple freelancing projects, focusing on clean code, scalability, and intuitive UX/UI to transform ideas into impactful solutions.

 Let’s build something incredible! 🚀✨